How to get death certificate in Karnataka? (2022)

 Corrections can happen due to clerical error, error in substance or fraudulent errors.

-Example: Name of the person was wrongly recorded as ‘Moni’ instead of ‘Munni’.
-In such case, the Registrar may make necessary corrections in spellings of name of the person by making a suitable entry in the margin of the death register without any alteration of the original entry after satisfying herself / himself in the matter.
+Example: The name of the person was wrongly recorded as ‘Moni’ instead of ‘Munni’.
+In such case, the Registrar may make necessary corrections in spellings of the name of the person by making a suitable entry in the margin of the death register without any alteration of the original entry after satisfying herself/himself in the matter.
 The Registrar shall also have to sign the marginal entry and add thereto the date of correction.

-Error in form or substance: Error that has a bearing on identity of the person If any person asserts that any entry in the register of births and deaths is erroneous in substance, the Registrar may correct the entry upon production by that person a declaration setting forth the nature of the error and true facts of the case made by two credible persons having knowledge of the facts of the case.
+Error in form or substance: Error that has a bearing on the identity of the person If any person asserts that any entry in the register of births and deaths is erroneous in substance, the Registrar may correct the entry upon production by that person a declaration setting forth the nature of the error and facts of the case made by two credible persons knowing the facts of the case.

-Example: Sex of the person is reported as Male instead of Female.
-In this case the Registrar can make corrections to the entry if the applicant produces a declaration as to the error and the true facts of the case.
-Further to it, two credible persons need to declare that they have knowledge of the facts of the case.
-The Registrar is supposed to report all corrections along with necessary details to the state Government or the officer specified in this behalf.
+Example: The sex of the person is reported as Male instead of Female.
+In this case, the Registrar can make corrections to the entry if the applicant produces a declaration as to the error and the facts of the case.
+Further to it, two credible persons need to declare that they know the facts of the case.
+The Registrar is supposed to report all corrections along with necessary details to the state Government or the officer specified on this behalf.